Start tracking today

 Do not wait.
 Serving early reduces dispute risk and gives you time to fix delivery problems.

-Practical takeaway: download the PDF from the publication, attach it (or hand over / post a printed copy), and keep your delivery evidence.
+Practical takeaway: download the official PDF from the publication, attach it or hand over / post a printout, and keep delivery evidence.
+Read the live GOV.UK page rather than trusting second-hand paraphrases.

-The tenant must receive the Information Sheet itself — the official PDF from the 2026 publication page.
+Aim for the tenant to receive the Information Sheet — the official PDF from the 2026 publication page.

 • WhatsApp or similar messaging with the file attached (keep screenshots and metadata where possible)